shsingh/oi.shain.io/content/posts/thoughts_on_zoom.md

 #### Data Sovereignty

 * Do we need the same level of transparency and data routing that Zoom is now providing out of all our cloud-based providers?
-* What levels of checks are typically done for supply chains when analysing data transfer and storage? (to belabour the point, Zoom's data was routed through China, <a href="https://blog.zoom.us/wordpress/2020/04/03/response-to-research-from-university-of-torontos-citizen-lab/">deployed on infrastructure provided by an American-owned public cloud provider, located in a data centre owner by an Australian communication service provider</a>)
+* What levels of checks are typically done for supply chains when analysing data transfer and storage? (to belabour the point, Zoom's data was routed through China, [deployed on infrastructure provided by an American-owned public cloud provider, located in a data centre owner by an Australian communication service provider](https://blog.zoom.us/wordpress/2020/04/03/response-to-research-from-university-of-torontos-citizen-lab/))

 #### Encryption